eranws/eranws.github.com/resume.md

 order: 3
 ---

-I'm currently a Software Lead at a Stealth-mode Robotics company, for the past 2 years I have built live demos for key customers using C++, C# and Javascript.
+I'm a Software Engineer with 10+ years of experience for the past 2 years I have built live demos for key customers

-As a decision maker on technology, frameworks and tools, I developed infrastructure for 5+ systems of real-time image processing and visualization using client-server on multiple platforms: Linux, Windows, Android and Arduino.
+As a decision maker on technology, frameworks and tools, I developed image processing and visualization apps and infrastructure for real-time systems on multiple platforms: Linux, Windows, Android and Arduino.

 In the past, I worked as a Software Engineer at 2 Israeli startups:
 Powermat, who developed the first wireless charging solution;
 PrimeSense, who invented the Kinect, and recently sold to Apple.

 I have M.Sc and B.Sc in Computer Science and Engineering from the Hebrew University.
-My focus is on AI, Computer Vision, Image Processing and Numerical Analysis.
+My research focus is on AI, Computer Vision, Image Processing and Numerical Analysis.

 ## Work Experience

 ### NextDroid

+Software Engineer
+Snap Inc. (Snapchat)
+2017 -

+* Designed and engineered live installations for Global Brand team

+### NextDroid

 Software Lead
 Advanced Robotics R&D
-2015 - Current
+2015 - 2017

 * Planned, initialized and executed projects for driverless cars and undersea robotic vehicles
 * Integrated computer vision, path planning and autonomous navigation